-- Meet the college requirements for admission - Submit two letters of reference - Have manual dexterity, hearing and visual abilities that meet technical standards for medical assisting. - Prior to affiliation, submit evidence of a current immunization record to the MA Program Director including Tetanus, MMR, TB test, Hepatitis B series, Varicella immunity. - Participate in a personal interview with the Program Director. - Students may be required to submit a Criminal Background Check to an affiliation site. - Current CPR certification prior to Affiliation
+- Meet the college requirements for admission - Minimum Accuplacer scores for course registration: SCIC111 A&P Essentials - Reading 70, ALHC110 Pharmacology - Arithmetic 64 or permission from the Program Director. - Have manual dexterity, hearing and visual abilities that meet technical standards for medical assisting. - Participate in a personal interview with the Program Director. - Students may be required to submit a Criminal Background Check to an affiliation site. - Prior to affiliation, submit evidence of a current immunization record and CPR certification to the MA Program Director.